My Quiet Kitchen

 Ingredient Notes

 • Fresh peaches - yes, only fresh peaches will work here.
 Either white or yellow are fine.
-They should be barely under-ripe for the best results.
-Peaches that are fully ripe and soft will cook more quickly and become mushy.
+The peaches should be barely under-ripe for the best results.
+Peaches that are fully ripe and soft will cook more quickly and may become mushy in the air fryer.

 • Maple syrup - the flavor of pure maple syrup is great with both tahini and peaches.
 Sub date syrup, agave nectar, or brown sugar, if desired.

-• Tahini - instead of using oil or butter, tahini is a healthier option and adds a nutty, earthy flavor.
-This coats the cut side of the peaches and helps to preserve their moisture during cooking.
+• Tahini - instead of using oil or butter, tahini is a healthy option and adds a nutty, earthy flavor.
+This coats the cut side of the peaches and helps preserve their moisture during cooking.

 • Cinnamon and a pinch of salt